Rhodes Hall

 Amos Rhodes died in 1928, one year after his wife Amanda passed away inside the house.
 Their children deeded the home to the State of Georgia, but the original owners may never have left.
 Visitors report the spectral presence of an elderly woman - presumed to be Mrs. Rhodes - wandering the halls of her beloved home.

 Ghosts of children have been seen and heard laughing throughout the mansion.
-But the most terrifying apparition is the Shadow Man who haunts the basement apartment.
+But the most terrifying presence is the Shadow Man who haunts the basement apartment.
 Those who have encountered him describe an overwhelming sense of dread.

 From 1984 to 1992, Rhodes Hall operated as a haunted house attraction every Halloween.
-The Ghost Hunters television show investigated and captured unexplained EVPs, children's laughter, lights turning on and off, and doors slamming and locking by themselves.
+The Ghost Hunters television show investigated and captured EVPs, children's laughter, lights turning on and off, and doors slamming and locking by themselves.
 Today, the mansion serves as the headquarters for the Georgia Trust for Historic Preservation and offers special "Legends and Lore" tours at night, where guests can experience the paranormal activity firsthand.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.